 Vestibular migraine and vertigo

 “Some patients with migraine may have a complicated migraine that presents with vertigo as well,” says Dr. Dalvi.
 This type of migraine is called MAV (migraine-associated vertigo).
 According to VEDA, MAV turns up in approximately 40 percent of migraine patients at least once.
 In addition to the often-debilitating symptoms of migraine headaches, vestibular migraines include vertigo, dizziness, and loss of balance as symptoms.
 There may be a new way to treat migraines in women, according to a new study.

 Habits that may make vertigo worse

-santypan/Shutterstock"Unfortunately, most of the causes of vertigo are out of our control," explains Dr. Bennetsen.
-"However, vertigo may be induced or modified by stress, changes in barometric pressure, dehydration, and even sleep deprivation."
+“Unfortunately, most vertigo causes are out of our control,” explains Dr. Bennetsen.
+“However, vertigo may be induced or modified by stress, changes in barometric pressure, dehydration, and even sleep deprivation.”
 Alleviating stress through meditation or yoga may help you to avoid vertigo in some cases.
 Making sure you stay hydrated and rested may also help.
-"From a dietary standpoint, it is important to avoid alcohol, foods high in salt, and excessive caffeine, as any of these can make your symptoms worse.
-In the case of Ménière's disease, caffeine may lead to more intense tinnitus—ringing in the ear," he adds.
+“From a dietary standpoint, it is important to avoid alcohol, foods high in salt, and excessive caffeine, as any of these can make your symptoms worse.
+In the case of Ménière’s disease, caffeine may lead to more intense tinnitus—ringing in the ear,” he adds.